Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Experimental Results

 \subsection{Protocol}

-To validate our approach, we benchmarked our implementation against two other well established XQuery implementations, namely MonetDB/XQuery and Qizx/DB.
-We describe our experimental settings hereafter. \paragraph*{Test machine} Our test machine features an Intel Core2 Xeon processor at 3.6Ghz, 3.8 GB of RAM and a S-ATA hard drive.
-The OS is a 64-bit version of Ubuntu Linux.
-The kernel version is 2.6.27 and the file system used to store the various files is ext3, with default settings.
-All tests were run on a minimal environment where only the tested program and essential services were running.
-We used the standard compiler and libraries available on this distribution (namely g++ 4.3.2, libxml2 2.6.32 for document parsing and OCaml 3.11.0).
+To validate our approach we benchmark our implementation against two well established XQuery implementations, MonetDB/XQuery and Qizx/DB.
+We describe our experimental settings hereafter. \paragraph*{Test machine}\quad Our test machine features an Intel Core i5 platform featuring 3.33Ghz cores, 3.8 GB of RAM and a S-ATA hard drive.
+The OS is a 64-bit version of Ubuntu Linux (11.04).
+The kernel version is 2.6.38 and the file system used to store the various files is ext4, with default settings.
+All tests are run on a minimal environment where only the tested program and essential services were running.
+We use the standard compiler and libraries available on this distribution (namely g++ 4.6.1, libxml2 2.7.8 for document parsing and OCaml 3.11.2).

-\paragraph*{Qizx/DB} We used version 3.0 of Qizx/DB engine (free edition), running on top of the 64-bit version of the JVM (with the \texttt{-server} flag set as recommended in the Qizx user manual).
-The maximal amount of memory of the JVM set to the maximal amount of physical memory (using the \texttt{-Xmx} flag).
-We also used the flag \texttt{-r} of the Qizx/DB command line interface, which allows us to re-run the same query without restarting the whole program (this ensures that the JVM's garbage collector and thread machinery do not impact the performance).
-We used the timing provided by Qizx debugging flags, and reported the \emph{serialization time} (which actually includes the materialization of the results in memory and the serialization).
+\paragraph*{Qizx/DB}\quad We use version 3.0 of Qizx/DB engine (free edition), running on top of the 64-bit version of the JVM (with the \texttt{-server} flag set as recommended in the Qizx user manual).
+The maximal amount of memory of the JVM is set to the maximal amount of physical memory (using the \texttt{-Xmx} flag).
+We also use the flag \texttt{-r} of the Qizx/DB command line interface, which allows us to re-run the same query without restarting the whole program (this ensures that the JVM's garbage collector and thread machinery do not impact the performances).
+We use the timing provided by Qizx debugging flags, and report the \emph{serialization time} (which actually includes the materialization of the results in memory and the serialization). \no{Indeed, since Qizx/DB seems to interleave query computation and serialization, it is only possible to report a ``running time'' which includes both serialization and query computation.}

-\paragraph*{MonetDB/XQuery} We used version Feb2009-SP2 of MonetDB, and in particular, version 4.28.4 of MonetDB4 server and version 0.28.4 of the XQuery module (\emph{pathfinder}).
-We used the timing reported by the ``\texttt{-t}'' flag of MonetDB client program, \texttt{mclient}.
-We kept the materialization time and the serialization time separated.
+\paragraph*{MonetDB/XQuery}\quad We use version Oct2010-SP1 of MonetDB, and in particular, version 4.40.3 of MonetDB4 server and version 0.40.3 of the XQuery module (\emph{pathfinder}).
+We use the timing reported by the ``\texttt{-t}'' flag of MonetDB client program, \texttt{mclient}.
+We keep the materialization time and the serialization time separate.